BUSM Frequently Asked Questions

 Q: What documents do I need to submit to Student Financial Services (SFS)?

-- Signed copy of all pages of your (and spouse if applicable) completed 2015 federal tax return and copies of your original W-2 forms.
+- Your (and spouse if applicable) completed 2016 federal tax return & W-2 forms

 Q: May I redact any sensitive information, including social security numbers, from all tax documentation before submitting it to SFS?

 Q: How do I know if I have received a Dean’s Scholarship?